robotlolita/robotlolita.github.io/_posts/2013-10-05-why-prototypical-oo-matters.md

-As it is to be expected, this article is heavily influenced by Hughes' classic [Why Functional Programming Matters](http://www.cse.chalmers.se/~rjmh/Papers/whyfp.html), and the papers on the [Self](http://selflanguage.org/) programming language, the language that started it all.
+As it is to be expected, this article is heavily influenced by Hughes' classic [Why Functional Programming Matters](http://www.cse.chalmers.se/~rjmh/Papers/whyfp.html), and the papers on the [Self](http://selflanguage.org/) programming language, which that started it all.

 ## Definitions